hashicorp/terraform-provider-awscc/contributing/FAQ.md

 #### CloudFormation Schema Version

 The Cloud Control API is only compatible with the latest version of the CloudFormation schema.
-While many CloudFormation resource schemas are now updated to use this latest version (and all new services will use it at launch), there will be a period where some AWS services still use the older one.
+While many CloudFormation resource schemas are now updated to use this latest version (and all new services will use it at launch), there will be a period where some AWS services still use the prior version.
 AWS are updating all services using the older schema to use the newer one.
 To see which services are supported you can refer to the provider documentation or use the following AWS CLI command:

 ```console
 $ aws cloudformation list-types --type RESOURCE --visibility PUBLIC --provisioning-type FULLY_MUTABLE --filters Category=AWS_TYPES